-Using RBM, it is possible to get the scattered Gratitude Crystals on Skyloft to appear during nighttime BiT via BiTMagic.
+Using a Story Flag RBM, it is possible to get the scattered Gratitude Crystals on Skyloft to appear during nighttime BiT.
 This enables a few useful RBM tricks, since nighttime BiT can only be accessed with a file saved before obtaining the Hero's Tunic, which is normally too early to obtain the ability to collect Gratitude Crystals.

 For this RBM, you need two things:

 With the appropriate setup, activate BiT.
 Enter Batreaux's house during BiT with the target file selected, then start the target file at the same time as clearing Batreaux's final textbox (which is the sixth textbox after the text option).
+This RBMs the story flag for meeting Batreaux on a file that doesn't have the tunic yet.
 Once your file loads, resave it on Skyloft, then continue with your run as usual.

 There are several scene flags tied to nighttime crystals on Skyloft.
 Useful RBM tricks that employ these crystals are: